temperlang/temperlang-blog/posts/tangle-of-strings.md

 Those code samples above construct strings from integer codepoint values.
 The JavaScript `String.fromCodePoint(0x0FFFF)` constructs a string with a single codepoint, *U+FFFF*.
 And the Python `chr(0x16F00)` constructs a string with one codepoint, *U+16F00*.

 An encoding is a way of converting codepoints (technically code units) into bytes that can be laid out in memory.
-The way bytes are actually laid out by running programs is complicated (e.g. [SSO](https://tc-imba.github.io/posts/cpp-sso/), [content-aware optimizations](https://medium.com/@brijesh.sriv.misc/optimizing-string-memory-usage-in-java-11-4c34f4a1a08a#what-are-compact-strings)), but the table below shows how that second string in detail, \[U+16F00\], can be laid out by three languages that are emblematic of the three most widely used encodings.
-U+16F00 is a [supplementary code point](https://www.unicode.org/glossary/#supplementary_code_point) so it's representation varies wildly across encodings.
+The way bytes are actually laid out by running programs is complicated (e.g. [SSO](https://tc-imba.github.io/posts/cpp-sso/), [content-aware optimizations](https://medium.com/@brijesh.sriv.misc/optimizing-string-memory-usage-in-java-11-4c34f4a1a08a#what-are-compact-strings)), but the table below shows how that second string, \[U+16F00\], can be laid out by three languages that are emblematic of the three most widely used encodings.
+U+16F00 is a [supplementary code point](https://www.unicode.org/glossary/#supplementary_code_point) so its representation varies wildly across encodings.

 <span id="table-utfs" name="table-utfs"></span>